Alex Nyerges, Director

 As well as writing and lecturing widely on photography, Nyerges has organized such exhibitions as “Edward Weston: A Photographer's Love of Life” (2004), a major retrospective that traveled internationally, and “In Praise of Nature: Ansel Adams and Photographers of the American West” (1999), which traveled nationwide.
 Among the many other exhibitions he has organized are “Glory of the Silk Road: Art from Ancient China” and “Eternal China: Treasures from Ancient Xi'an,” two major traveling exhibitions of art and artifacts from regional museums throughout China.

 Nyerges has been a member of the Association of Art Museum Directors since 1989 and serves on the Mentoring Task Force Committee.
 He is a former member of the Board of Trustees and past Program Chair for the organization.
 As a member of the American Association of Museums, he serves as an Accreditation Field Reviewer.
+At the Virginia Center for Creative Arts in Amherst VA, Nyerges serves as Chair of the Strategic Planning Committee.
 Also, Nyerges is an Executive Committee member of the French Regional American Museum Exchange (FRAME), a formal collaboration of museums 12 cities in France, 12 museums in the United States, and one Associate Member in Canada.
 In Richmond, Nyerges is a member of the Forum Club, an Advisory Board Member of the Asian American Society of Central Virginia, a member of the Mayor’s Richmond Real Estate Task Roundtable and the Mayor’s Tourism Commission, serves on the Armory Steering Committee at the Black History Cultural Museum, Chamber of Commerce Capital Region Collaborative, as well as an Affiliate Graduate Faculty Member at Virginia Commonwealth University.

 In September 2012, Nyerges was awarded “The Randolph-Macon College Award for Achievement in the Arts” established by the College’s Arts Council to recognize individuals who have significant contributions to Virginia’s cultural landscape.